rpy2/rpy2/doc/robjects_functions.rst

    the argument names is made during the creation of the instance.
-   Making the translation during the creation obviously saves the need to perform translation operations on parameter names, such as replacing `.` with `_`, at each function call, and allows `rpy2` to perform sanity checks regarding possible ambiguous translations; the cost of doing it is acceptable cost since this is only performed when the instance is created.
+   Making the translation during the creation obviously saves the need to perform translation operations on parameter names, such as replacing `'.'` with `'_'`, at each function call, and allows `rpy2` to perform sanity checks regarding possible ambiguous translations (`R` functions, even in the base libraries, happen to sometimes have both argument names `foo.bar` and `foo_bar` in the signature of the same function).
+   The cost of performing the mapping is amortized when a function is called repeatedly since this is only performed when the instance is created.

    If no translation is desired, the class :class:`functions.Function` can be used.
-With that class, using the special Python syntax `**kwargs` is one way to specify named arguments to R functions that contain a dot '.'
+With that class, using the special Python syntax `**kwargs` is one way to specify named arguments to R functions that contain a dot `'.'`

-   One will note that the translation is done by inspecting the signature of the R function, and that not much can be guessed from the R ellipsis '...' whenever present.
-Arguments falling in the '...' will need to have their R names passed to the constructor for :class:`functions.SignatureTranslatedFunction` as show in the example below:
+   One will note that the translation is done by inspecting the signature of the R function, and that not much can be guessed from the R ellipsis `'...'` whenever present.
+Arguments falling in the `'...'` will need to have their R names passed to the constructor for :class:`functions.SignatureTranslatedFunction` as show in the example below: